 – Lord Chesterfield, Letters to His Son on the Art of Becoming a Man of the World and a Gentleman, 1752

 Do you remember the first time you came across those maxims?
 I certainly do – growing up as a child in a family with a British (colonial) father – these were ingrained in children to build what was called “character”.

-It’s only recently I discovered these sayings, and many more, were the work of Philip Stanhope, Earl of Chesterfield, whose name is name is honoured in Westmount’s Chesterfield Avenue.
+It’s only recently I discovered these sayings and many more were the work of Philip Stanhope, Earl of Chesterfield, whose name is honoured in Westmount’s Chesterfield Avenue.

 With that observation behind us, let’s leave our cars at home and take a leisurely walk along Westmount’s Chesterfield Avenue and listen to the many stories that the buildings have been longing to share.

-Another little known legacy of Philip Stanhope was Britain’s move from the Julian (used throughout the Roman Empire and by various Christian churches) to the Gregorian calendar (as known as the Western of Christian calendar) in 1752 – a decision for which his was largely responsible.
+Another little-known legacy of Philip Stanhope was Britain’s move from the Julian (used throughout the Roman Empire and by various Christian churches) to the Gregorian calendar (as known as the Western or Christian calendar) in 1752 – a decision for which he was largely responsible.

 Finally, his legacy also lives on in the term “chesterfield” (largely a British term) that describes a deep-buttoned leather sofa, a piece of furniture that he first commissioned.

 The origin of the street can be traced through city council proceedings, where it first appears in 1893 running from Victoria to Prince Albert Avenues.
 Two years later, the Town macadamized the street and laid water mains and drains.